by Phyllis Irene Radford

 46. All barons who have founded abbeys, concerning which they hold charters from the kings of England, or of which they have long-continued possession, shall have the wardship of them, when vacant, as they ought to have.

 Presumably abbeys founded by various monastic orders under charter from the Pope were exempt from this.

 In this next clause we see more of the complexity of forestry laws.
 Forests were more than just stands of trees.
-They were valuable lands that hosted game.
+They were valuable lands that hosted lakes and ponds for fishing, large meadows, and homes for game.
 Hunting was a necessary way of putting meat on the table for households large and small.
-Lenten fasts in the early spring also helped consesrve the game while new babies were vulnerable.
+Lenten fasts in the early spring also helped conserve the game while new babies were vulnerable.

 If King John got greedy and declared new forests in the name of the crown—which could include meadows, pasture lands, and rivers or lakes for fishing—making them off limits to people who had traditionally harvested them, then someone went hungry.
 And not necessarily just the peasantry.